Morris Communications

 Morris Communications, headquartered in Augusta, Georgia, is a privately held media company with diversified holdings that include magazine publishing, outdoor advertising, book publishing and distribution, visitor publications, and online services.

-Morris Communications is the parent company to Morris Media Network.
-Morris Media Network consists of city magazines and special interest magazines including travel.
+Morris Communications is the parent company of Morris Media Network.
+Morris Media Network consists of city magazines and special-interest magazines including travel.
 Morris brands include Alaska Magazine, American Angler, Skirt!, The Milepost, Western Horseman, and the Where series for travelers.

 Morris Communications is separate from Morris Multimedia, which was founded by Charles H. Morris, a member of the same family that founded Morris Communications.